 The modular corridor pattern is more a twist on the layered corridor pattern than it is on the traditional corridor pattern.
 Simply lay the layered corridor version without any offset between the tiles.

 Here’s a tile pattern fit for royalty.
-Diagonally laid square tiles are surrounded by rectangle tiles on their sides and square tiles at their corners.
+Diagonally laid squares are surrounded by rectangular tiles on their sides and square tiles at their corners.

 Similar to the brickwork (or subway tile) pattern, the staggered vertical brickwork pattern is nevertheless much more complex.
 Rather than staggering one size of rectangle tile, it works with three different sizes — one per column.

-Floor Tile Patterns With Four or More Tiles
+Floor Tile Pattern Ideas With Four or More Tiles

 To maximize your layout possibilities and design potential, use four or more tile shapes and/or sizes in your pattern.
 These four-tile patterns can lend creativity to any space and design aesthetic.